-The Site working hours will be determined as per the Standard Conditions should consent be granted.
+The site working hours will be determined by a planning condition should consent be granted.
 The working hours would be expected to be:

-- Monday to Friday 07:00 to 19:00 inclusive. - Saturday 07:00 to 16:00 inclusive.
+- Monday to Friday 07:00 to 19:00 inclusive - Saturday 07:00 to 13:00 inclusive

-There may be specific activities such as turbine component delivery, turbine erection, maintenance works, or emergency works which may need to take place outside of these hours.
+There may be specific activities such as turbine component delivery, wind turbine erection, maintenance works, or emergency works which may need to take place outside of these hours.

-Due to the nature and location of the Site, as well as the duration of the construction programme, which will see construction take place throughout the different seasons of the year, some construction activities which are highly dependent on the weather conditions require flexible working hours to be completed safely and efficiently.
+Due to the nature and location of the Site as well as the extent of the construction programme, which will see construction take place throughout the different seasons of the year, some construction activities which are highly dependent on the weather conditions require flexible working hours in order to be completed safely and efficiently.
 The following activities are particularly relevant: